aws/eks-distro-build-tooling/projects/golang/go/1.16/README.md

 [![Build status](https://prow.eks.amazonaws.com/badge.svg?jobs=golang-1.16-tooling-postsubmit)](https://prow.eks.amazonaws.com/?repo=aws%2Feks-distro-build-tooling&type=postsubmit)

 ### Patches
-The patches in `./patches` include relevant security fixes for go `v1.16.15` which have been released since `v1.16.15` left support.
+The patches in `./patches` include relevant utility fixes for go `1.16`.

 ### Spec
-The RPM spec file in `./rpmbuild/SPECS` is sourced from the go `v1.16.14` SRPM available on Amazon Linux 2, and modified to include the relevant patches and build the `v1.16.15` source.
+The RPM spec file in `./rpmbuild/SPECS` is sourced from the go 1.16 SRPM available on Fedora, and modified to include the relevant patches and build the `v1.16.2` source.